ErikRospo/Mini-8/README.md

 See [ISA.md](ISA.md) for the CPU's instruction set architecture (ISA) details.

+WARNING: This project is a work in progress hobbyist project and may not be fully functional or stable.
+Do not use it in production systems.
+It is intended for educational purposes and to demonstrate basic CPU design concepts.

 ## Features
 - 8-bit architecture
 - Simple instruction set with basic arithmetic, logic, and control instructions
 - Assembler for converting assembly code to machine code
 - Support for labels and constants in assembly code

+## Requirements
+- Python 3.x
+- A text editor or IDE for writing assembly code